vdrobyshev/learningjournal/learning-markdown.md

 -To create a headline, insert # in front of the text.
 You can use #, ##, or ### to control the thinkness.
  ### For example, this text uses \###

--You can include links by typing the url:
+-You can include weblinks:
  [code fellows](https://www.codefellows.org/)

+-Lists can be oredered and unordered:

+1. Item 1
+2. Item 2
+* Item 3
+* Item 4

  -You can even do emojis:
 :sunglasses: